A discrete framework for the interpolation of Banach spaces: Complex formulations

 \subsection{The upper complex formulation}

 We now turn to a formulation of the sequence structured interpolation method in the spirit of the upper complex method.
-This formulation is more general than the formulation in the spirit of the lower complex method in the previous subsection, as it allows for sequence structures which are not $\ell^\infty$-sequence structures and it gives a norm equality for all $x \in (\mc{X}_0,\mc{X}_1)_\theta$ rather than just $x \in X_0\cap X_1$.
+This formulation is more general than the formulation in the spirit of the lower complex method in the previous subsection, as it allows for sequence structures which are not Ces\`aro bounded and it gives a norm equality for all $x \in (\mc{X}_0,\mc{X}_1)_\theta$, rather than just $x \in X_0\cap X_1$.
 The price we pay is that we need to work with distributions, rather than functions, on the boundary of $\mathbb{S}$.

 We will need some distribution theory on the torus in this section.
 Let $X$ be a Banach space and define the following spaces of Schwartz functions:

 with their natural topologies.
 We omit $X$ when $X=\C$.
 For $G \in \cbrace{\R,\T,\Z}$ we define the spaces of distributions